-As a teacher, I strive to create a classroom culture in which diversity enriches the educational experience and in which students take an active role in developing their own and others’ understandings of the course material.
-By facilitating students’ co-construction of knowledge, I foster critical thinking skills and the application of social science concepts, theories, and methods to real-world problems.
-I invite you to read my Teaching Statement to learn more about my teaching philosophy.
+As a teacher, Dr. Kerrick strives to create a classroom culture in which diversity enriches the educational experience and in which students take an active role in developing their own and others’ understandings of the course material.
+By facilitating students’ co-construction of knowledge, she fosters critical thinking skills and the application of social science concepts, theories, and methods to real-world problems.
+To learn more about her teaching philosophy, please read her Teaching Statement.

-Instructor, Research Methods in Child and Adolescent Development, San José State University, Fall 2016 & Spring 2015
+Research Methods in Child & Adolescent Development, Fall 2016 & Spring 2015

 Teaching Assistant, Psychology, UC Santa Cruz :